Asbestosis

 Bronchoalveolar lavage

-Bronchoalveolar lavage (BAL) has only limited application in the diagnosis and management of asbestosis.
-BAL is helpful in diagnosing infections that may present with diffuse infiltrates and simulate asbestosis, and the procedure may aid in the diagnosis of a coexisting bronchogenic carcinoma.
+BAL has only limited application in the diagnosis and management of asbestosis.
+It is helpful in diagnosing infections that may present with diffuse infiltrates and simulate asbestosis, and it may aid in the diagnosis of a coexisting bronchogenic carcinoma.
 In workers who are exposed to asbestos, BAL can provide quantitative information through asbestos fiber counts.
-More than 1 asbestos body (ie, coated asbestos fiber) per milliliter (mL) of lavage effluent suggests significant exposure.[18]
+The presence of more than one asbestos body (ie, coated asbestos fiber) per 1 mL of lavage effluent suggests significant exposure.[21]

 Bronchoscopy